Names: WCW vs. nWo World Tour, WCW/nWo Revenge, WWF WrestleMania 2000, WWF No Mercy

 Once you had created a wrestler, what were you to do with them then?
 For starters, you could send them into battle in one-on-one steel cage matches.
 Yep.
 AKI added their first Steel Cage match to WM 2000 too.
 This one got my attention immediately.
 Yeah, sure, it’s another facet that Acclaim did first, but again, it meant more in an AKI game.

 This was also the first AKI game to add Triple Threat Matches as an option.
-Oddly, the two WCW AKI games did have a handicap, 1-on-2 matches, and battle royals with four wrestlers, but it took until AKI’s third instalment to add triple threat matches.
+Oddly, the two WCW AKI games did have 1-on-2 matches, tag team matches, and battle royals, but it took until AKI’s third instalment to add triple threat matches.
 It might be because it wasn’t a popular match variant up to that point, and I can’t recall WCW even having any triple threat matches until near the end of the company’s run.
 Perhaps there’s more to it than that, though.
 For all I know, it might have been a nightmare to program into the games.

 The meat of the game, though, and certainly the part which was hyped the most in the lead-up to its release, was the Road to WrestleMania mode.